puneet222/it-logger/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm run json-server`

+Runs the local json-server of the App on port 5000 to run the APIs

+### `npm run dev`

+This command concurrently runs Client Side Server and json server Basically this command with start the complete application

 ### `npm test`